ITJ Pittsburgh

 Picture

-25 sessions
+24 sessions

-Course takes place over roughly 30 weeks
+Course takes place over 28 weeks with holiday breaks

-24 teachers
+19 teachers

 Cantors, Rabbis, Professionals from across Western Pennsylvania